JYL-LU/Javascript-Generate-Password/README.md

 ## Desicription of the Project

-Using Javascript to generate a random password between 8-128 characters which contains one or a few of the listed materials below:
+Using Javascript to generate a random password between 8-128 characters which contains one or a few of the listed materials:
 1, Uppercase Letters
 2, Lowercase Letters
 3, Special Characters